Wests Tigers Women: Coaches

-Appointed in October 2022, Brett Kimmorley served as head coach for the Wests Tigers first three NRLW seasons.
-Prior to the penultimate Round of the 2025 season, Kimmorley announced that he would not seek reappointment.
+Appointed in October 2022, Brett Kimmorley served as head coach for the Wests Tigers' first three NRLW seasons.
+Prior to the penultimate Round of the 2025 season, he announced that he would not seek reappointment.
 After an open call for applicants to the role, the Wests Tigers announced on 22 September 2025 that Craig Sandercock had been appointed on a two-year contract, commencing in November 2025.